Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 🦀 Before we do anything else, we're going to prevent `overlapping_string` from being dropped, which would otherwise cause a double free when `original_string` is dropped later.

 🦀 We could prevent  `original_string` being dropped instead, but, to me, it makes sense to have this behavior in the inner code block.

-🦀 This also means if the capacity of `original_string` was larger than `capacity` it won't cause unfreed memory.

 🦀 Counter intuitively, the ManuallyDrop type is actually safe.

-🦀 Although it prevents the memory being freed, and _could_ result in memory leaks, that's not considered unsafe in the same way as other things in this chapter.
+🦀 Although it prevents the memory being freed, and _could_ result in memory leaks, that's not considered unsafe in the same way as other things in this video.

 🦀 Just be careful using it.